 Be warned that if they’ve just qualified for their licence teens are going to pester you to drive the shiny rental car.
 Do not allow this to happen unless you are certain they are listed as drivers and are insured.
 (Unlikely to happen on a cheap family rental car deal.)

 Many rental companies won’t allow drivers under the age of 25 and others charge an additional fee.
 The legal age for unrestricted driving will also vary from state to state.
 You need to be clear on this when you pick up your car rentals.

 A new option is Kyte, a rental car service.
 Kyte meets you to deliver and pick up a rental car at your chosen location in 14 urban US locales.
 Kyte welcomes college students ages 21 to 24 who are currently enrolled in school.
-As long as you have a .edu email address, get standard rates in California, Florida, Illinois, Pennsylvania, Washington, and Washington D.C.
+As long as you have a .edu email address, get standard rates in California, Florida, Colorado, Georgia, Illinois, Oregon, Pennsylvania, Washington, and Washington D.C.
 All customers are subject to a standard deposit and must have car insurance.

 And finally – always, always get full comprehensive insurance.
 The reasons for this are obvious.
 Nobody wants to think about the potential for an accident but that doesn’t mean it won’t happen.
 Driving tired or with the inevitable distraction of a car full of children will by no means decrease the risk.

 However, your personal car insurance policy may carry some benefits when renting cars.
 Also, a travel insurance policy may include Collision Damage Waivers and Liability.
 Be sure to check before shelling out more cash.

 You’ve probably heard stories from friends about cheap family rental car deals.
 Typically, they say they were charged more than expected for all sorts of strange fees.
 Use a price comparison website like Priceline to find top Rental Car brands at up to 40% off.